Kel-sie/igbo-ner-search/README.md

 # Team of Researchers
+1. Chigozie Raphael Dunu
-1. Jacinta Chioma Odirichukwu
+2. Jacinta Chioma Odirichukwu
-2. Precious Kelechukwu Chika-Ugada
+3. Precious Kelechukwu Chika-Ugada
-3. Reginald Nnadozie Nnamdi
-4. Chigozie Raphael Dunu
-5. Simon Peter Chimaobi Odirichukwu

 # Aim and Objectives
 The aim is to design and develop Igbo Text Named Identity Recognition (NER) System using Natural Language Processing Algorithms.